compdemocracy/polis/server/README.md

 * PostgreSql `(>= 9.5.4.1)`
 * Node `6.11.1`
-We recommend installing [nvm](https://github.com/creationix/nvm) so you can easily switch between your favorite flavors of node.
+We recommend installing [nvm](https://github.com/creationix/nvm) so that you can easily switch between your favorite flavors of node.
 * NPM `3.3.8`

 ### Setup